 Papa Wolf: He's very protective of his children - highlighted by his infamous "Cane Dewey" promo. note Dewey is his oldest son.

 Pressure Point: His finisher in the Mankind and Mick Foley personas, the Mandible Claw, is said to trigger a pressure point under the tongue, causing paralysis and intense pain.note It was legitimately invented by Dr. Sam Shepard, the same guy whose life was the inspiration for The Fugitive.
 After he went through all his legal difficulties, he couldn't practice medicine anymore, so he went down to Tennessee to wrestle, using his medical knowledge to invent the hold.
-The hold had fallen into such disuse that, when Cactus, in his last ECW match, used it on Mikey Whipwreck, even Joey Styles didn't recognize it.
+The hold had fallen into such disuse and obscurity that, when Cactus, in his last ECW match, used it on Mikey Whipwreck, even Joey Styles didn't recognize it.
 The fact that he wraps his hand in a dirty sock before he does it is just the icing on the cake.

 In one of his later books, Mick mentions being psyched at a chance to meet Tori Amos in real life... only to be horrified when he went through all of his older books and realized he mentioned listening to her music in conjunction with acts of ghoulish violence.
 Thankfully, her nephew was a wrestling fan and had read said books, so she knew what to expect from him when they met.